radenwijaya/destructo_sort/README.md

 (Some modifications to the source code may be required.)

+## Key idea

+Instead of comparing elements, this algorithm groups values by their digits and progressively organizes them using a tree-like structure.
+This reduces dependence on log n and replaces it with log M.

 To be honest this is not a general-purpose sorting algorithm, but it can significantly outperform traditional approaches in the right conditions.

 Contributions, feedback, and use cases are welcome.